 How to apply

-Italian and foreign citizens with educational qualifications from a foreign State have to hand in to U. OP.
-Cooperazione Internazionale e studenti stranieri (located in: Via Consolato del Mare n.
-41 – Palazzo Mariani) of the University of Messina the following documents:
+Italian and foreign citizens with educational qualifications from a foreign State have to hand in the following documents to the International Cooperation Unit (U.C.U.) located in: Via Consolato del Mare n.
+41 – Palazzo Mariani, 2nd floor) of the University of Messina:

-- to the Rector of the Univeristy of Messina;
+- Application for Recognition of Foreign Academic Qualifications addressed to the Rector of the University of Messina;

 - Original degree;